Luke-Beekham/DodgeTheMeteors/README.md

 ## How to run the project
 I will make a **itch.io** webpage to run the game

 Others wise you can just download this project and run the main.py file INSIDE of the game folder.
-Use your preferred coder editor, and you may have to install python, pygame & pygbag if u use that option.
+Use your preferred code editor, and you may have to install python, pygame & pygbag if u use that option.

 ## Credits
 1. All of the coding/art/music was made by Me: *Luke Beekham*